RafaelCassiano21/ansible-gns3-lab/README.md

 ## 6. Configure-ssh-for-cisco-devices

 Edit the `~/.ssh/config` file to include SSH connection settings for Cisco devices.
-The example below configures a secure connection to the IP 192.168.122.51:
+The example below configures a secure connection to the IP Your IP ( X.X.X.X ):

 `
-Host 192.168.122.51
+Host Your IP ( X.X.X.X )
     KexAlgorithms +diffie-hellman-group1-sha1
     HostKeyAlgorithms +ssh-rsa
     PubkeyAcceptedAlgorithms +ssh-rsa